DEC • Dynamic Environmental Corporation logo

 Regenerative Thermal Oxidizers

-how it works? • DEC.RTO™
+how it works? • DEC.XTO_RTO™

 • Inlet Phase: the contaminated air stream enters the RTO through an inlet duct, and a damper directs the flow into one of the ceramic honeycomb beds.